How It Works

 Although solar panels perform in high temperatures and are generally durable, they can, as with other electronic machines, produced less power output when in a higher temperature.
 If customers looking for solar panels live somewhere with a warm and largely sunny climate, a concern for them can be the fact that panel performance can reduce as the temperature rises.

-When installed on water bodies, the natural environment around the floating solar farms helps to keep the solar panels and equipment cooler.
+When installed on water bodies, the natural environment around the floating solar arrays helps to keep the solar panels and equipment cooler.
 This in turn means they are able to offer a higher amount of efficiency and produce more electricity in places where the climate is warmer.